Emergency Medicine Personal Statement & Residency Match (2020-2021): BEAT 3,300 Applicants

 Emergency Medicine Letters of Reference

 Something else to keep in mind is that emergency medicine residencies use the Standardized Letter of Evaluation (SLOE).
 Every emergency medicine faculty member letter writer completes a SLOE in place of a “traditional letter.”
 In the evaluation process, your SLOEs carry the most weight.
+Letters of reference from people within the specialty were considered important to 97% of program directors when deciding whom to interview and 89% considered this important when deciding who to rank.

-Allopathic US Senior Medical Students:
+Allopathic US Senior Match Data

 - Mean number of contiguous ranks: 12.8 (444 applicants ranked 16 more more programs)